-- If you want to immediately see the results of the condition you defined, click the Preview match for the conditions above button.
+- If you want to immediately see the results of the condition you defined, click Preview.
 Your ticket will be displayed in a table.

 - When defining a view you can also define the formatting and who has access to it.
-For now, accept the default formatting but scroll down and under Available for select Me only.
+For now, accept the default formatting.
+From the Who has access menu select Only you.

-- Click Create View.
-Congrats, you've just created your first personal view.
+- Click Save.
+Congratulations, you've just created your first personal view.

-Your new view will be listed along with all the pre-defined views in Zendesk Support.
+Your new view is listed in Your views under the list of pre-defined views in Zendesk Support.

 Segmenting agents and their tickets with groups